Maceio, Great Pitstop at the Northeast Coast

 Maceio is not

 Due to a solid reef in front of the coast, there is hardly any surf.
 This makes Maceio not a good destination for surfers, but definitely for snorkelers (note: there is great surf in the proximity of Maceio at Praia do Francês).
-The gorgeous, palm fringed beaches make a good excuse to while away a few days of rest after some hard travelling.
-Do not expect serenity the third week of November though, when the out-of-season Carnaval festival ‘
+The gorgeous, palm fringed beaches make a good excuse to while away a few days of rest in Maceio after some hard travelling.
+Do not expect serenity in September though, when the out-of-season Carnaval festival ‘

 Beaches and lagoons